aruca94/fend-project-memory-game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Dependencies

+This application is dependant upon Google Fonts as well as Bootstrap.

 ## Other